gustavo-olmedo/playwright-101/README.md

 The app will auto-reload as you change the source files (e.g. `app/page.tsx`).

-If you are using a `Makefile` with the `dev-playground` target, you can also run:
+If you are using the Makefile, you can instead run:

 ```bash
 make dev-playground